daniel-llach/rainbowCreate/README.md

 # rainbowCreate
-A jquery plugin that allows you to create random rainbows textures
+A jquery component that allows you to create random rainbows textures in to divs.